 1. Today’s Work Is Mobile 📱

-By now this might seem like a no-brainer, but it bears repeating that the way people work has been evolving in fundamental ways since the late 2000s.
+By now this might seem like a no-brainer, but it bears repeating.
+The way people work has been evolving in fundamental ways since the late 2000s.
 A 2017 Gallup survey revealed that 43% of employees report working remotely at least part of the time.
 Gone are the days when people left their work at the office.
-If they travel to a traditional workplace at all, they're now taking their work home with them, too—some on laptops and tablets, and even more on their smartphones.
+If they travel to a traditional workplace at all, they're now taking their work home with them, too.
+Some on laptops and tablets, and even more on their smartphones.

 2. Engaging Information Is Accessible Information 🤗

 For an intranet to be useful, it must be accessible.
-It used to be that intranet access necessitated being physically on premises at an office.
-But when your people can work from anywhere, and some of them aren’t even “official” employees, how are they expected to access a company’s intranet content, which is often secured behind a firewall?
+In the past, intranet access necessitated being physically on premises at an office.
+But when your people can work from anywhere, and some of them aren’t even “official” employees, how can you expect them to access a company’s intranet content, which often sits behind a firewall?
 Good luck if you expect them to log in with a company email.
-As many as half of a company’s employees don’t have a company email address, making such a credential insufficient for granting access to your entire workforce.
+As many as half of a company’s employees don’t have a company email address.
+This makes it impossible to reach your entire workforce.

 With a modern intranet, content can be either public or private.
 Staffbase supports multiple access methods—from printed access codes to single sign-on (SSO) solutions that reduce password fatigue while keeping passwords confidential.

 3. Responsive Intranets Aren’t Truly Mobile ✈️ 🚄 🚗